-As presented at the May 24, 2018 Commission Budget Workshop, and June 8, 2018 FCWPC 1st Budget Briefing, the Administration is recommending that the 1% Resort Tax Quality of Life funding allocation be modified in order further reduce the burden on the Parking Fund in FY 2019.
+As presented at the May 24, 2018 Commission Budget Workshop and July 13, 2018 FCWPC Budget Briefing, the Administration is recommending that the 1% Resort Tax Quality of Life funding allocation be modified in order further reduce the burden on the Parking Fund in FY 2019.

-The current 1% Quality of Life bed tax, pursuant to Resolution No. 2015-28919, is to be used as follows: 45% allocated for Transportation initiatives in tourist-related areas; 15% allocated equally among North Beach, Middle Beach and South Beach for capital projects that enhance Miami Beach's tourist related areas; and 10% allocated to various arts and cultural programs.
+The current 1% Quality of Life bed tax, as adopted by Resolution No. 2015-28919, is to be used as follows: 45% allocated for Transportation initiatives in tourist-related areas; 15% allocated equally among North Beach, Middle Beach and South Beach for capital projects that enhance Miami Beach's tourist related areas; and 10% allocated to various arts and cultural programs.